vexbiexchange/api-docs/source/includes/_orders.md

 # Orders

-Managing orders programatically can be done with the following methods.
+Managing orders programatically can be done using the following methods.

 ## Create Order